Q. What causes hearing loss?

 Q. Are there different kinds of hearing loss?

-Conductive Hearing Loss: For conductive loss, the problem happens when sound isn't making it from the outer ear (the part you can see) to the inner ear (the part you can't see).
-This can be because of wax buildup (your hearing healthcare provider can help with that), trauma to the ear, or even ear infections.
-Typically, people who experience conductive loss are experiencing the volume being turned down, not issues with their ability to understand.
+• Conductive Hearing Loss: Sound can’t travel from the outer ear (the part you can see) to the inner ear (the part you can't see).
+This can often be because of wax build-up, trauma to the ear, or even ear infections.
+Typically, conductive hearing loss “turns the volume down” but doesn’tnecessarily affect the clarity of your hearing.
+Conductive hearing losses may also be corrected by medical intervention so it is always important to seek an appointment with an ear, nose, and throat physician for further consultation.
 Learn more about conductive hearing loss here.

-Sensorineural Hearing Loss: Sensorineural hearing loss is a complicated way of saying that the problem lies in the hearing nerve.
-Most of the time, this nerve has deteriorated because of aging or noise-exposure.
-Sometimes cancer treatments or illness can create some deterioration as well.
-With sensorineural loss, it's not just that the volume is turned way down, but that your ability to understand speech suffers too.
+• Sensorineural Hearing Loss: With sensorineural hearing loss, the problem may be damage to the inner ear (cochlea) or within the hearing nerve.
+Most of the time, the hair cells in the inner ear have been worn down due to aging or noise exposure, but sometimes, medications, cancer treatments or illness can create deterioration as well.
+With sensorineural loss, it's not just that “the volume is turned down,” but your ability to understand speech suffers too.
 90% of people with hearing loss have this kind, and the most effective treatment is hearing devices!
-They will turn up the volume, and also provide crystal clear speech sound so understanding is never a problem.
 Learn more about sensorineural hearing loss here.

 Q. How can I prevent my hearing loss from getting worse?

-The simplest way, however, is to limit your noise exposure.
-If you work in a noisy atmosphere or plan on attending an event that will have high volume levels (like a concert), then ear protection is a must.
-Your EarQ provider can provide custom ear plugs for maximum comfort.
+• Limit your noise exposure.
+If you work in a noisy environment or plan to attend a loud event, like a concert, then ear protection is a must.
+Regular earplugs provide some protection, which is better than nothing, but your EarQ provider can fit you with custom earplugs for maximum comfort and protection.
 On an everyday basis, turn the volume down!

-Q. I don't understand my hearing test results
+Q. Can you help me understand my hearing test results?

-When an EarQ provider tests your hearing, they'll fill out a chart called an audiogram.
-The audiogram is a visual representation of your hearing loss.The audiogram illustrates the pitches (high pitched to low pitched) that you have difficulty hearing, and how loud sound needs to be for you to pick up on it.
-Pitch is measured in Hertz, loudness is measured in Decibels.
-Based on where your hearing falls on the audiogram, your hearing loss will be categorized into normal, mild, moderate, moderately severe, severe or profound.
-The category you fall in will determine the type of hearing instrument that will work the best for you.
+When an EarQ professional tests your hearing, they'll fill out a chart called an audiogram.
+This is a visual representation of your hearing loss illustrating which pitches you have difficulty hearing and how loud sounds need to be in order for you to hear them.
+Pitch is measured in Hertz (Hz), and loudness is measured in Decibels (dB).

 Q. Can my family practice doctor test my hearing?